bmckercher123/calico/reference/faq.md

     Neutron database to find out state about the entire deployment.
 That state is then reflected to `etcd` and so to Felix.
 -   In certain cases, `etcd` itself contains the master copy of the data.
-This is because some Docker deployments have an `etcd` cluster that has the required resiliency characteristics, used to store all system configuration and so `etcd` is configured so as to be a suitable store for critical data.
+This is because some MKE deployments have an `etcd` cluster that has the required resiliency characteristics, used to store all system configuration and so `etcd` is configured so as to be a suitable store for critical data.